-Biological aspects of RSE are taught mainly within the science curriculum, but it is discussed in the year 7 PD unit of work to ensure the physical changes are understood alongside the emotional changes experienced during puberty.
+Biological aspects of RSE are taught mainly within the science curriculum, but it is discussed in the year 7 unit of work to ensure the physical changes are understood alongside the emotional changes experienced during puberty.

-Pupils also received sex education lessons in yr 9, 10 and 11.
+Pupils also received timetabled sex education lessons in year 10 and 11 delivered during their Life Learning lessons once a week.